migramirez2/Harmony-ONE/progress/adam-androulidakis.md

 ---

 2023-12-21 Thursday:
 Merge of main -> dev - Concluding my week on-site there was a lot of movement into the harmony/harmony-one main branch to carry out a security and api bug, and some other small fixes.
-This PR was opened to bring dev into sync and there were a few conflicts needing resolving. https://github.com/harmony-one/harmony/pull/4595
+This PR was opened to bring dev into sync and there were a few conflicts needing resolving. https://github.com/harmony-one/harmony/pull/4595 and https://github.com/harmony-one/harmony/pull/4600

 Attended weekly developer sync